Why fulvic acid is fundamental to health

 A Wholistic Approach to Nutrition

-(originally published by The Gaeta Institute, December 8, 2022)
+(originally published by The Gaeta Institute for Michael Gaeta on December 8, 2022.
+These are his words.)

 Naturopathy, chiropractic, Chinese medicine, Native American healing, Ayurvedic medicine – nearly all ancient or traditional medical systems are based on the principle of wholism.
 But what is wholism as it applies to nutrition?
 This is an important question for your practice.